pitastrudl/wekanwiki/GDPR.md

 Date | Requirements | Sanctions if not ready
 ------------ | ------------- | ------------
-2017-05-13 | Started documenting project with pen to paper in Finnish and English | Unable to do business legally if not documented everything, including process of preparing to legislation
+2017-05-13 | Started documenting project with pen to paper in Finnish and English | Unable to do business legally if not documented everything, including process of preparing to regulation
 2017-05-31 | Need to find missing keys | Pay for expensive changing of locks 2017- | Found from home all harddrives, USB sticks, etc | Not known yet 2017- | Downloaded all data from Internet | Not known yet